peaBerberian/dotfiles/README.md

 Simple script called by login shell on [linux Mint](https://www.linuxmint.com/) to run autostart scripts: namely .autostart and .xsessionrc
 Needs to be renamed to '.profile' (ONLY if .xinitrc is not already launched).

+Might be outdated as I did not use Linux Mint for a long time.

 ### .restart_clock.sh
 Simple script to restard ntp daemon.

 ### .spacemacs
 [Spacemacs](http://spacemacs.org/) configuration.

+Might be outdated.

 ### .tern-config
 Close to empty [tern](https://ternjs.net/) configuration file.
 Used by tern, itself used by vim.

 ### .tmux.conf
 [tmux](https://github.com/tmux/tmux) configuration.

+Might be outdated.

 ### .update\_wallpaper.sh
 Requires [feh](https://feh.finalrewind.org/) and some wallpapers in `$HOME/images/wallpapers`.